Saturday, 11 July 2015

 Meanwhile I was entertained by the dastardly doings of the successors of Diocletian, who were trying to murder each other as quickly as possible.

-From time to time we passed people in their garden allotments beside the canal, labouring blissfully among rows of lettuces, onions and tomatoes.
+From time to time we passed people in their garden allotments beside the canal, labouring contentedly among rows of lettuces, onions and tomatoes.

 We changed sides a couple of times at locks, following the main wheel track, and in due course came to a bitumen road (the D953), at the village of le Pondy.